shamim-iq/Terraform_Infra_deployment/README.md

 # Terraform AWS Infrastructure Deployment

 This repository contains the Terraform configuration files to create and deploy an AWS infrastructure.
-The setup includes a VPC, public subnets, EC2 instances, an Application Load Balancer (ALB), S3 bucket, IAM roles/policies, and user data to configure Apache2 with a custom webpage.
+The setup includes a VPC, public subnets, EC2 instances, an Application Load Balancer (ALB), an S3 bucket, IAM roles/policies, and user data to configure Apache2 with a custom webpage.
+The project uses **S3 as a remote backend** for storing the Terraform state and **DynamoDB for state locking**, ensuring consistency during deployments.

 ## Workflow Overview